joshchen984/pips-solver/README.md

 Overall, expressing Pips as a CP-SAT model gives us a clear separation between puzzle logic (encoded as constraints) and search strategy (delegated to the solver), and provides a solid baseline before layering on additional heuristics like equality-first branching or static domain pruning.

+### Challenges:
+#### **1. Dynamic Pruning (Failed Attempt)**
+Our early idea was to prune search branches *during solving* by enforcing constraints like:
+- If partial region sum exceeds LT target → prune immediately
+- If remaining max possible sum cannot reach SUM target → prune
+- If remaining minimum sum exceeds GT target → prune
+BUT CP-SAT does not allow access to partial assignments or dynamic domain inspection.
+Thus we could not implement true branch-and-bound pruning.
+This forced us to adopt **static pruning**, applied *before* constraints are given to the solver, and this luckily improved our solving time.
+However, we ultimately abandoned LS for **two major reasons**.
+#### **2. Attempt to Use Local Search**
+We explored replacing or augmenting CP-SAT with **local search (LS)** methods because:
+- It naturally supports **incremental improvements** rather than full satisfaction modeling
+- It can exploit the spatial structure of dominos and regions
+- It is not limited by CP-SAT’s lack of dynamic pruning However, we realized this would be too complex for two main reasons.
+1. **Defining a Valid Neighborhood Was Far More Complex Than Expected** A valid LS neighbor requires:
+1. A legal tiling of dominos
+2. Domino orientation consistency
+3. Region constraints remaining satisfied or at least not severly violated
+4. Pip consistency tied to the specific allowed domino pairs
+However, we discovered the obstacles that:
+- Any change to a single domino can invalidate 2–6 adjacent dominos, causing cascading conflicts.
+- Rotating or swapping dominos often creates uncovered cells or overlaps, which LS is not equipped to correct cleanly.
+- Simple “swap two dominos” cannot discover all possible geometric orientations.
+- Generating legal neighbors required reconstructing almost the entire board, defeating the purpose of LS's incremental approach.
+2. **Local Search Cannot Guarantee Feasibility**
+Pips puzzles require **exact constraint satisfaction**:
+- SUM regions must match exactly
+- LT/GT constraints impose strict inequalities
+- Equality regions must all share the same pip value
+- Only specific domino pip-pairs are allowed
+LS, unless heavily guided, can get stuck in infeasible solutions where many constraints are still not fully met, especially with many different geometric orientations of dominos in the puzzle.

+**Overall, since our baseline model was already pretty fast, we stuck to making preprocessing-based improvements to this using various heuristics**.

 ## Solver Analysis for different implementations
 In our project, we developed three CP-SAT–based solvers for Pips puzzles.
 Each solver targets a different performance need and applies different levels of preprocessing and guided search.
 ### 1. `solve_pips` — The Baseline Solver